The 12 best ways to avoid inheritance tax

 1. Make a will

 Making a will is a major part of estate planning as you can make sure that assets are distributed in line with your wishes.
-Without a will, your assets will be distributed according to intestacy rules and may be liable to inheritance tax (IHT) that could otherwise be avoided.
+Without a will, your assets will be distributed according to the rules of intestacy and may be liable to inheritance tax (IHT) that could otherwise be avoided.
 If you don't have a will in place then this simple tool will quickly tell you how your estate will be divided up if you die.
 It is imperative to make a will if you are at all concerned about who inherits your assets but also if you want to reduce your potential IHT bill.
 Don't forget there is no inheritance tax paid on assets inherited between spouses.

 There are a number of online companies which offer will writing services.
-Farewill* is the UK’s number 1 will writer as it allows you to answer a short series of questions before producing a will, checked by experts, which you simply print off and sign.
-It is perfect for those who have relatively straightforward affairs.
+Farewill* is the UK’s number 1 will writer and it allows you to answer a short series of questions before producing a will, checked by experts, which you simply print off and sign.
+It is ideal for those who have relatively straightforward affairs.
 If your affairs are complex (maybe you own a business) then Farewill offers a telephone callback* service whereby a will specialist provides guidance and support to produce a will over the phone.
 Money to the Masses has secured a 20% discount on online wills from Farewill and a 10% discount on wills completed over the phone.

 Alternatively, check out our article that looks at the best online will writing services in the UK where we review other online will writing services including Make a will online*.